filipetoscano/toranik/AspCoreDocker/README.md

 1. Run 'Docker QuickStart Terminal'.
 Please note that the `clean.cmd` batch file will not work in a standard command prompt!

+2. Build DockerLibrary project in Release build.

-2. Run `DockerLibrary/nuget-push.cmd`, which will bundle the class library as a .nupkg and push it onto the private server.
+3. Run `nuget-push.cmd`, which will bundle the class library as a .nupkg and push it onto the private server.

-3. Run `docker-build.cmd` which will build a new docker image based on the instructions in the `Dockerfile`.
+4. Run `docker-build.cmd` which will build a new docker image based on the instructions in the `Dockerfile`.
 The first build *will* take long since it requires the `microsoft/aspnet:1.0.0-rc1-update1-coreclr` base image to be downloaded.